-WHEN AIDS drugs arrived in 1995/6, Western HIV agencies began prioritising HIV management over prevention.
+WHEN AIDS drugs arrived in the 1990's, gay men's sexual health agencies began prioritising HIV management over prevention.
 Morphing from compassionate responders into self-serving careerists and box-ticking bureaucrats, proven prevention policies were sidelined in favour of a PC ideology that softened messages around "safer sex" and hard drugs and erased personal responsibility from the equation, in turn facilitating and accelerating HIV infection and crystal meth use and boosting demand for their lucratively-funded services.
 In so doing they facilitated and accelerated the spread of extreme health risks like HIV, crystal meth and GBL, ultimately spawning the 'chemsex' culture that has afflicted gay communities throughout the West and destroyed tens of thousands of lives...

 • Last updated August 28, 2009

 "First they IGNORE you, then they RIDICULE you, then they FIGHT you, then you WIN."

 HOW DID I come to create LIFE OR METH?

 Once upon a time, come World AIDS Day, I would readily throwing cash into the gay men's HIV charity sector's collection tins to support "the cause".
 In the 1990s I ran a charity event which raised almost £500 for the leading UK HIV charity.
 Why?
 Because I believed a healthy community to be an empowered one.
 I still do.
 But I also believed that the people drawn to working within these bastions of future hope embodied selfless devotion, going about their roles with the community's interests and health needs overriding all other considerations.